kpunith8/Links-and-Tutorials/amazon-webservices.md

   - Mostly used for extreme performance and should not be the default load balancer to choose
   - Directly see the client IP

+- `Creating a Load Balancer`

   - `Load Balancing -> Load Balancers` -> Select `Application Load Balancer` -> `Create`
     - `Configure Load Balancer` -> `Name: web-app-alb, Scheme: internet-facing, IP address type: IPv4`, `Listeners: Load Balance protocol: HTTP, port: 80`, `Availability Zones: select all available`

     - `Configure Security Groups` -> Create a new security group -> Fill `name` and `description` -> `Type: Custom TCP, Protocol: TCP, Port: 80, Source: Custom, 0.0.0.0/0, ::/0`

-  - `Configure Routing` -> Create new target group -> Name it -> `Target Group: Protocol: HTTP, Port: 80, Target Type: instance`
+    - `Configure Routing` -> Create new `Target Group` -> Name it -> `Target Group: Protocol: HTTP, Port: 80, Target Type: instance`
       `Health Check: Protocol: HTTP, Path: /`

     - `Register Target` -> Select the targeted instance from the list

     - `Review` -> `Create`

     -  Once load balancer is provisioned, grab link from `DNS Name` from `Description` and access the link

-- We can only allow the http request on Port 80 for our app security group to use, Load balancer `Security Groups` -> Select the Security group attached to the instance and edit the inbound rules `HTTP -> Source: Custom to use Load balancers Security Group` -> `type sg-` to auto complete, instead of `0.0.0.0/0` It allows inbound connections only from Load balancer If you try to access the public IP to access the apache server, it never loads, it always loads only from `DNS Name` link under Load Balancer
+  - We can only allow the http requests on Port 80 for our app security group to use Load balancer's SG.
+    - Go to `Security Groups` -> Select the Security group attached to the instance and `edit` the inbound rules
+    - `HTTP -> Source: Custom, <use Load balancer's Security Group>` -> `type sg-` to auto complete, instead of `0.0.0.0/0`
+    - It allows inbound connections only from a Load balancer
+    - If you try to access the `public IP` to access the apache server, it never loads, it always loads only from `DNS Name` link under Load Balancer

-#### ASG - Auto Scaling Group
+#### ASG - Auto Scaling Group (Free)

+- Adopts to the load on websites and applications

+- Creates and get rid of servers

+- Scale out (Add EC2 instances) to match the increased load

+- Scale in (Remove EC2 instances) to match the decreased load

+- Ensures we have a minimum and a maximum number of machines running

+- Automatically register new instances to load balancer

+- ASGs have the following `attributes`
+  - A `launch configuration` and it consists of,
+    - AMI + Instance Type
+    - EC2 User Data
+    - EBS Volumes
+    - Security Groups
+    - SSH Key Pair

+  - Set Min/Max size/Initial Capacity
+  - Define network + subnet information
+  - Load balancer information
+  - Define scaling policies

+- `Auto Scaling Alarms`
+  - Possible to scale ASG based on `CloudWatch Alarms`
+  - An alarm monitors a metric (such as Average CPU)
+  - Metrics are computed for the overall ASG instances
+  - Based on the alarm create scale-out/scale-in policies

+- `Auto Scaling new rules`
+  - It is now possible to define a better auto scaling rules that are directly managed by EC2
+    - Target average CPU usage
+    - Number of requests on the ELB per instance
+    - Average network in/out

+- `Auto Scaling custom metric`
+  - Based on custom metric eg: number of connected users
+  - Send custom metric from application on EC2 to CloudWatch (PutMetric API)
+  - Create CloudWatch alarm to react to low/high values
+  - Use the CloudWatch alarm as the scaling policy for ASG

+- `ASG Summary`
+  - Scaling policies can be on CPU, Network and can be even on custom metrics or based on schedule
+  - ASGs use launch configurations and update an ASG by providing a new launch configuration
+  - IAM roles attached to to an ASG will get assigned to EC2 instances
+  - `ASGs are free`, pay for the underlying resources being launched
+  - Having instances under ASG will always restart if any of the instances terminated, extra safety
+  - ASG can terminate instances marked as unhealthy by an LB(and hence replace them)

+- `Create an ASG`
+  - `Auto Scaling` -> Create Auto Scaling Group -> select -> Has 2 steps
+    - `Create or Select a launch template` -> `Create launch configuration`
+    - Select an `AMI` - Choose `Instance Type` - `Configure Details` (`Advanced` details - fill the `User Data`) Select `Storage`, `Security Group` (same as the one you are targeting) and create and launch the configuration with `existing key pair`

+   - `Create Auto Scaling Group`
+    - `Configure Auto Scaling Group details` -> `Group name: First-ASG, Group Size: Start with '1' instances, Network: default VPC,
+       Subnet: select all available subnets`
+       `Advanced details: Load balancing, check, Receive traffic from one or more balancers` `Target Group: Select the one created for Load Balancer` `Health check type: check, ELB`

+    - `Configure scaling policies` -> select, Use scaling policies to adjust the capacity of this group
+      - Scale between '1' and '3' instances.
+These will be ....
+      - `Scale Group Size` -`Name: Scale-size-group, Metric type: Average CPU utilization, Target value: 60, Instance need: '60' seconds to warm up after scaling`

+    - `Configure Notification` -> leave as it is -> `Tags` -> `Review` and `Create`

+- Go to `Load Balancing -> Target Groups -> Targets` to see the all registered targets under the targeted group

+### EBS Volumes

+-